byidnekachew/InteractiveStoryProject/flowchart.md

 E-->X(You abandon your alien friend and find your human friend in aisle 2.
 You decide to hang out there until the aliens leave)
 I-->J(You are forced to kill your alien friend.
 Congrats, you are Alien King.
 What did it cost you?)

+X-->O(If you steal stuff from the store, the aliens kill you) X-->Y(If you leave cash for what you eat and the aliens spare you.
+They've been watching all along)

 ```